zettadb/kunlun/README.md

 For more information, resources, documentation of Kunlun distributed RDBMS, please visit www.zettadb.com See ReleaseNotes.md for the list of features released in each version of Kunlun distributed DBMS.
+Join our Slack channel kunlun_users to get involved in technical discussions with our developers and our community.

 To build computing node program from source, use build.sh directly or refer to it for instructions.
 To build kunlun-storage from source, see kunlun-storage/INSTALL.kunlun.md for instructions.